awsdocs/aws-go-developer-guide/doc_source/iam-example-account-aliases.md

 ## Prerequisites<a name="iam-aliases-prerequisites"></a>
 + You have [set up](setting-up.md) and [configured](configuring-sdk.md) the AWS SDK for Go\.
 + You are familiar with IAM account aliases\.
-To learn more, see [Your AWS Account ID and Its Alias](https://docs.aws.amazon.com/IAM/latest/UserGuide/console_account-alias.html) in the IAM User Guide\.
+To learn more, see [Your AWS account ID and Its Alias](https://docs.aws.amazon.com/IAM/latest/UserGuide/console_account-alias.html) in the IAM User Guide\.

 ## Create a New IAM Account Alias<a name="iam-example-create-alias"></a>